The Elizabeth Van Cleaf Institute

 Museum Professionals

 Exhibit curators Joe Zemla and Bernadette Rogoff brought a behind-the-scenes museum perspective to the fellows starting with a personal curator-led tour of the exhibit followed by a presentation on Zemla's discovery of artifacts beneath the floorboards of the slave quarters at Marlpit Hall.
 A discussion of the primary source-based research for the exhibit followed, in which fellows were given a glimpse into the process of how the curators built the biographies of these long-forgotten individuals using information found in the MCHA archives and beyond.
-In the course of the presentation, fellows learned to analyze and interpret the primary source documents used in the exhibit, followed by a hands-on activity led by Howell to put those skills into practice using local runaway and sale ads from 18th and 19th century newspapers.
+In the course of the presentation, fellows learned to analyze and interpret the primary source documents used in the exhibit, followed by a hands-on activity led by Dana Howell to put those skills into practice using local runaway and sale ads from 18th and 19th-century newspapers.

 Resources